-I regularly work in a number of venues in Wales, we use the education room at the Woollen Museum, the back room in Crafters Cwtch in January and February, Castle Green where we put up a shelter to work in the summer months and the Bushmoot event in July/ August at Merthyr Mawr.
+I regularly work in a number of venues in Wales, Castle Green where we put up a shelter to work in the summer months, local community halls, National Woollen Museum and the annual Bushmoot event in July/ August at Merthyr Mawr.

 National Woollen Museum

 This is where I live and in the summer months we are able to work outside under canvas.
 It is a beautiful spot next to a small woodland.

 The Bushmoot is an opportunity for individuals and families with an interest in Bushcraft to gather together and expand their knowledge through mutual skill sharing.